Finding life insurance after age 75 can feel impossible. You may even wonder if you should buy it. Do seniors really need life insurance?

 Final expense insurance is permanent life insurance that stays in place as long as you pay the premiums.
 The premiums never change, and your loved ones can use the funds however they see fit when you pass.

-Final expense insurance isn’t available until at least age 50, and you may have to answer some health questions to get coverage.
+Final expense insurance isn’t available until age 50, and you may have to answer some health questions to get coverage.